ahmdsyf/codehacking/readme.md

+# step to run the project
-# Copy .env.example and rename .env
+1. copy .env.example then rename .env

-# If you and error and key generate
-php artisan key:migrate
+2. if you have an error on key generation ( php artisan key:migrate )

-# Insert data to database and seeder
-php artisan migrate --seed
+3. insert dummy data and seeder ( php artisan migrate --seed )

 # Laravel PHP Framework